SiebeM03/TwoDark/readme.md

 3. **Experience and Leveling System**
    Gathering resources and completing tasks grant experience, leveling up the player and unlocking new tools, equipment, and dinosaurs.

-    - **Leveling Rewards:** Unlock new tools, dinos, or efficiency upgrades with each level.
+    - **Leveling Rewards:** Unlock new tools, dinoStats, or efficiency upgrades with each level.
     - **Milestone Unlocks:** Access to new biomes, resources, and powerful dinosaurs at key levels.

 4. **Blueprints for Enhanced Tools and Equipment**